Inferno filming locations

-The ‘Inferno’ movie makes a strong reference to Dante Alighieri far beyond his well-known tragedies and impersonates the passion to Florence in professor Robert Langdon, our all-time protagonist of the series.
-The filming crew did an incredible work on the site, taking the most recognized historical landmarks of the city as the means to explore the story and to push its own characters through the danger and fire, betrayal and loyalty.
-All of the Inferno filming locations are accessible to the public and can be visited within a few hours of staying in this beautiful Italian city.
+The Inferno movie strongly references Dante Alighieri far beyond his well-known tragedies and portrays the passion of Florence in Professor Robert Langdon, our all-time protagonist of the series.
+The filming crew did incredible work on the site, taking the most recognized historical landmarks of the city as the means to explore the story and to push its characters through danger and fire, betrayal, and loyalty.
+All the Inferno filming locations are accessible to the public and can be visited within a few hours of staying in this beautiful Italian city.

 CHASING THE BILLIONAIRE

-A man, who has been dominating our attention within the intro scenes with stage confidence and emotional visions of the upcoming overpopulated future, now is taking his away along the stone-block pavement of Florence.
-The camera perspective gratifies our excitement with a panorama over the city, a patrimonial home for the Medici family and the heart of Toscana.
-The next change of the shot takes us to a narrow street between closed merchant pavilions, turned out to be no less than a famous PONTE VECCHIO bridge over the river of Arno.
-The historical traffic artery has been preserving pretty the same appearance for the last seven centuries, with jewelry stores superseding the butcheries and casual workers.
+A man, who has been dominating our attention within the intro scenes with stage confidence and emotional visions of the upcoming overpopulated future, is now taking his away along the stone-block pavement of Florence.
+The camera perspective gratifies our excitement with a panorama over the city, a patrimonial home for the Medici family, and the heart of Tuscany.
+The next shot takes us to a narrow street between closed merchant pavilions, which turned out to be no less than a famous PONTE VECCHIO bridge over the river of Arno.
+The historical traffic artery has been preserving pretty much the same appearance for the last seven centuries, with jewelry stores superseding the butcheries and casual workers.

 CHASING THE BILLIONAIRE Inferno movie locations

-BADIA FIORENTINA, a Christian abbey and a shelter for the monks with a thousand-year history, now comes to be the final destination of the foot chase.
-Mr. Zobrist takes one’s own life with a free will jump from the height of the tower, built up back in 1330.
-This Inferno movie location was not an accident choice and plays into the overall idea of the story, devoted to Dante.
-The historical landmark just across the abbey is no less than a home-museum of Dante Alighieri with a cozy VIA DANTE ALIGHIERI street nearby.
+BADIA FIORENTINA, a Christian abbey and a shelter for the monks with a thousand-year history, now becomes the final destination of the foot chase.
+Mr. Zobrist takes one’s own life with a free will jump from the height of the tower, built back in 1330.
+This Inferno movie location was not an accidental choice and plays into the overall idea of the story, devoted to Dante.
+The historical landmark just across the abbey is no less than a home museum of Dante Alighieri, with a cozy VIA DANTE ALIGHIERI street nearby.

 BOBOLI GARDENS AND THE SECRET PATH

-The police use the drone to look through the whole territory of the luxurious florentine park and the very next shot teleports the viewer one kilometer away from the launch area to have the magnificent panorama over the gardens and the Neptune Fontaine.
-Without breaking the action, professor Langdon reveals the knowledge about the secret passage within the Boboli Gardens.
-Our adventure couple finally reaches the grey door without any security or even a lock to restrict access for the tourists.
-This door can be indeed found only a few steps from the PALAZZO PITTI, at arm’s end from the guard post and the north exit.
+The police use the drone to look through the whole territory of the luxurious Florentine park, and the next shot teleports the viewer one kilometer away from the launch area to have the magnificent panorama over the gardens and the Neptune Fontaine.
+Without breaking the action, Professor Langdon reveals knowledge about the secret passage within the Boboli Gardens.
+Our adventurous couple finally reaches the grey door without any security or even a lock to restrict tourist access.
+This door can be found only a few steps from the PALAZZO PITTI, at arm’s length from the guard post and the north exit.

 BOBOLI GARDENS INFERNO

-The panorama of the PONTE VECCHIO bridge, already familiar to us by means of the intro sequence with Zobrist, now merges into the scene with Langdon and Brooks finding their way along the non-crowded corridor, full of art objects.
-VASARI CORRIDOR was created at the end of the XVI century to grant a safe and secret passage for Francesco I de’ Medici, Grand Duke of Tuscany to avoid the mob on his way across the Arno river.
+The panorama of the PONTE VECCHIO bridge, already familiar to us using the intro sequence with Zobrist, now merges into the scene with Langdon and Brooks finding their way along the non-crowded corridor, full of art objects.
+Vasari Corridor was created at the end of the 16th century to grant a safe and secret passage for Francesco I de Medici, Grand Duke of Tuscany, to avoid the mob on his way across the Arno River.
 In addition to the titanic construction work, the two-century merchant traditions on Ponte Vecchio were to be reconsidered.
-The butcheries were forcibly moved away for the Duke to enclose the ruler from the ‘unpleasant’ smell, who had used the passage no more than twice in a day.
+The butcheries were forcibly moved away for the Duke to enclose the ruler from the ‘unpleasant’ smell, who had used the passage no more than twice a day.

 VASARI CORRIDOR - ON THE WAY TO PALAZZO VECCHIO